 Barilla Logo

 Barilla Logo 2015

-The new Barilla logo almost completely repeated the previous version.
-However, the gradient was removed from it, instead of which the bright shade of red became the main one.
-The logo at this stage has become more simple and minimalistic, but at the same time, it clearly shows the ambitiousness of the project and its readiness to develop in the future.
+The new Barilla logo almost completely repeats the previous version.
+However, the gradient was removed from it; instead, the bright red shade became the main one.
+At this stage, the logo has become more simple and minimalistic, but at the same time, it clearly shows the ambitiousness of the project and its readiness to develop in the future.

+Barilla Logo